TurboFreeze/logical-clock-scale-model/journal.md

 **Larger Time Variations**: When machines have larger discrepencies between their clock speeds.
 With clock speeds of `vm0: 30, vm1: 53, vm2: 12`, vm2 has 117 cycles that are _all_ receive entries. vm1 is clearly mostly all sends while vm0 is a very even split between sends and receives.
 These are more extreme and clearer instances of the previous discussion.
 The slow machines mostly receive and try to catch up while the faster machines are the dominant time setter with smoother time increments.

-**No Internal Events**: Interestingly, when setting internal events to only send messages, (i.e. generate a value between 1 and 3 inclusive), the fastest machine _solely_ sends machines while the two slower machines _entirely_ receive messages, essentially exaggerating the logical clock effects that are being examined and have been discussed.
+**No Internal Events**: Interestingly, when setting internal events to only send messages, (i.e. generate a value between 1 and 3 inclusive), the fastest machine _solely_ sends to machines while the two slower machines _entirely_ receive messages, essentially exaggerating the logical clock effects that are being examined and have been discussed.

 **More Internal Events**: Again interestingly, with a range of 100 values for the possible machine events, the chance of sending a message is very low, essentially countering the effect of large time variations since the probability of sending a message is low regardless of the clock speed.
 As a result, the ratio of sends to receives between the three machines despite large time variations of 100 possible clock speeds.